oneshinyboi/Instagram-Voice-Note-Transcription/README.md

 # Dependencies
 The following python modules: `pip install selenium speechRecognition`.

-Google chrome and the chrome webdriver, which should be located at `/usr/bin/chromedriver`.
+Google chrome and the chrome webdriver, which should be `/usr/bin/chromedriver`.

 pipewire audio system (linux only), specifically access to the command `pw-record`.